intermine/im-docs/docs/intermine/upgrade.rst

 	cd flymine
 	./gradlew wrapper --gradle-version=4.9

-See our blog post for more details.
+See our blog post for more details (https://intermineorg.wordpress.com/2019/10/29/intermine-4-1-1-patch-release/).

 InterMine 4.1.0
 ---------------------